SemjonWps/ai_example/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'de.wps.ddd-schulung.wochenplan' is invalid and this project uses 'de.wps.ddd_schulung.wochenplan' instead.
+* The original package name 'de.wps.dddschulung.wochenplan' is invalid and this project uses 'de.wps.ddd_schulung.wochenplan' instead.

 # Getting Started